 What I liked:

 I don’t read romance novels often, but I do enjoy them now and then.
-I find them comforting – girl meets boy, can’t have boy, has boy, loses boy, totally gets boy in the end, and if we’re lucky there’s a few erotic scenes thrown in!
-Personally, I find most romance novels to be predictable, but I don’t mean that as an insult!
+I find the often cliched plots comforting – girl meets boy, can’t have boy, has boy, loses boy, totally gets boy in the end, and if we’re lucky there are a few erotic scenes thrown in!
+I find most romance novels to be predictable, but I don’t mean that as an insult!
 It’s nice to take a break from the heavy stuff and just read something cute and a touch dramatic.
 This probably still sounds like an insult, but I swear it’s not.

 What I didn’t like:

 There was a lot of telling in this book and I could have used more showing.
 As a reader, I was often told how a character felt, and it was accompanied by a phrase like “hollow eyes” in an attempt to convey an expression – one which I really couldn’t picture.
 One thing I could picture was what the characters looked like, and wore for each day.
 This didn’t seem to be a fashion-based romance, yet I felt like I spent a lot of time reading about what Rylan and Kade were wearing.
 Speaking of Rylan, I kept calling her Ryan!
 That’s more my fault than anything, but I could not, for the life of me, remember to pronounce that “L.” Rylan also suffers from the always-cliché “clumsy girl” syndrome, despite being a very skilled dancer.
 Too many lead females suffer from this trope simply so they can sometimes literally fall into the arms of their man, or get injured so they can be cared for.